On finite dimensional Jacobian Algebras: Jacobian algebras arising from a sphere with -punctures

 The algebra arising from a sphere with punctures was studied for first time by Barot and Geiss in \cite{BG09}.
 They prove that the tubular cluster algebra of type (2,2,2,2) corresponds to a sphere with 4-punctures (see definition of a cluster tilted algebra in Section \ref{4}).
 In this section, we study the Jacobian algebras arising from a sphere with $n$-punctures, where $n\geq 5$.

 It is well known that finite-dimensionality of Jacobian algebra is preserved by mutations.
-Thus, in order to prove the Theorem \ref{TeoSphere}, it is enough to prove that there exists an ideal triangulation $\tau$ such that the Jacobian algebra $\mathcal P(A(\tau),S(\tau))$ is finite dimensional.
-For that reason below we give a particular ideal triangulation with this property.
+Thus, in order to prove the Theorem \ref{TeoSphere}, it is enough to prove that there exists an ideal triangulation $\TT$ such that the Jacobian algebra $\mathcal P(Q(\TT),W(\TT))$ is finite dimensional.
+For that reason, we give a particular ideal triangulation with that property.

-Consider the ideal triangulation $\tau$ depicted in Figure \ref{esfera}.
+Consider the ideal triangulation $\TT$ and the quiver $Q(\TT)$ depicted in Figure \ref{carcaj}.
 For notational convenience we label the punctures on the north and south poles with $p_{n+1}$ and $p_{n+2}$, so we will consider the sphere with $(n+2)$-punctures, where $n\geq 3$.

-The quiver associated to the ideal triangulation $\tau$ is the one described in Figure \ref{carcaj}.
-The labels we have assigned to the arrows in this Figure will be kept throughout the paper.
+The labels we have assigned to the arrows in Figure \ref{carcaj} will be kept throughout the paper.

 For each puncture $p_i\in P$ in the sphere, we choose a non-zero scalar $x_i\in k$.
-By Definition 23 in \cite{Labardini}, the potential $S(\tau)$ associated with the ideal triangulation $\tau$ given in Figure \ref{esfera}, according to the label in the arrows of the quiver in Figure \ref{carcaj} is:
+By \cite[Definition 23]{LF09}, the potential $W(\TT)$ associated with the ideal triangulation $\TT$ and according to the label in the arrows of the quiver in Figure \ref{carcaj} is:

-We shall denote by $S=S(\tau)$ and by $A=A(\tau)$.
-Before proving Theorem \ref{TeoSphere}, we establish some useful identities in the Jacobian algebra $\mathcal P(A,S)$.
+Before we prove Theorem \ref{TeoSphere}, we establish some useful identities in the Jacobian algebra $\cP P(Q(\TT),W(\TT))$.

-\begin{lem} The following identities hold in the Jacobian algebra $\mathcal P(A,S)$:
+\begin{lemma} The following identities hold in the Jacobian algebra $\cP(Q(\TT),W(\TT))$: